TL-System/plato/README.md

 ### Installing Plato with MindSpore

+Most of the codebase in **Plato** is designed to be framework-agnostic, so that it is relatively straightfoward to use **Plato** with a variety of deep learning frameworks beyond PyTorch, which is the default framwork it is using.
+One example of such deep learning frameworks is [MindSpore](https://www.mindspore.cn).

-Though we provided a `Dockerfile` for building a Docker container that supports MindSpore 1.1, it may still be necessary to install Plato with MindSpore in a GPU server running Ubuntu Linux 18.04 (which MindSpore requires).
+Though we provided a `Dockerfile` in `docker/` for building a Docker container that supports MindSpore 1.1, it may still be necessary to install Plato with MindSpore in a GPU server running Ubuntu Linux 18.04 (which MindSpore requires).
 Similar to a PyTorch installation, we need to first create a new environment with Python 3.7.5 (which MindSpore 1.1 requires), and then install the required packages:

 ```shell
 conda create -n mindspore python=3.7.5